Skip to main content

 This temperature affects household considerations:

-• Air conditioning: Often needed for indoor comfort
+• Air conditioning: Often needed for indoor comfort.
+Setting AC to 25-26°C (77-79°F) provides the best balance between comfort and energy efficiency.

 Scientific & Industrial